 Naengmyeon literally translates to “cold noodles,” and it’s exactly what it sounds like!
 This popular summer Korean food is made of thin, long noodles made from buckwheat and vegetables like potato and sweet potato.
 Naengmyeon is served with a zesty stock, and sliced cucumber, pear, and radish are often added for additional flavor and crunch.

 Don’t let the chilled part fool you — the broth is made from chilled beef or chicken stock, so it’s a hearty dish that will fill you up.
 This is definitely one of the more nutritious summertime meals you’ll find in Korea due to the added vegetables and the protein in the broth.

 The next time you’re out for a fun summertime lunch with friends, give naengmyeon and see why it’s such a classic!
 You’ll be instantly refreshed, and it will give you energy for the rest of the day.

 Summer Korean Food #5: Jjolmyeon (쫄면)

-Although dalkkalguksu isn’t a chilled dish, it’s popular for the same reason that samgyetang is popular: dalkkalguksu is meant to help relieve the negative effects of sweating and summer fatigue.
+Although dalkkalguksu isn’t a chilled dish, it’s popular for the same reason that samgyetang is popular: dalkkalguksu is meant to help relieve the negative effects of sweating and summer fatigue by nourishing you and getting you back in tip top shape.
 Order this crowd pleaser after your next day in the sun and you’ll see why Korean diners say this dish helps them survive the summer!

 Summer Korean Food #8: Korean Ice Cream (아이스크림)